-The first author participated in idea generation, data collection and article writing, the second author participated in monitoring the patient's treatment and disease progression.
-The third author was responsible in idea generation and article writing.
-All authors have read and approved the present study.
+The first author participated in idea generation, data collection and drafting the manuscript.
+The second author participated in monitoring the patient's treatment and disease management.
+The third author was responsible in idea generation and critical review of the manuscript for important intellectual content.
+All authors have read and approved the the final manuscript.